Orlando City SC: Developmental system

 In 2010, the founding year of Orlando City's original USL franchise, the team allied with Central Florida Kraze of the Premier Development League to assist player development.
 Following their successful first season, Orlando City acquired a controlling interest in the Kraze and renamed them Orlando City U-23.
 The team has a legacy that includes several current and past MLS players, and won the PDL Championship in 2004.
 In lieu of OCB's creation, the U-23 team was folded after the 2015 season.

 After their 2011 season, Orlando City also acquired controlling interest in the Florida Soccer Alliance youth soccer club, renaming them Orlando City Youth Soccer Club.
 The club is now a member of the Elite Club National League (ECNL) and has several boys and girls teams competing at local, state and national level with age groups ranging from 8 to 18.

+On January 17, 2025, Orlando City and Orlando Pride partnered with the YMCA of Central Florida to begin a soccer program called The Lions Pride Jr. for children ages 3–14 at all Central Florida YMCA locations that host youth soccer starting in February of that year.
+The stated goal of the program is to "share the joy of the game" while simultaneously "developing their skills and promoting healthy sportsmanship".
+Participants were given reversible jerseys for their games, with one side having the crest of Orlando City and the other having the crest of Orlando Pride, and all participants were given a complimentary ticket to both a City and Pride game for the 2025 season.
+Players were to make appearances at YMCA locations and all players and their families and the staff were given discounted tickets for home games.